-Unfortunately, many insurance companies will not even consider a personal injury case until the extent of your injuries, pain, and suffering, as well as the case facts; can be determined to their satisfaction.
+Unfortunately, many insurance companies will not even consider a personal injury case until the extent of your injuries, pain, and suffering, as well as the case facts, can be determined to their satisfaction.
 While we often do not consider this reasonable, we will attempt to negotiate your case with the at-fault parties and/or insurance companies pursuant to the authority you have provided us.
 At the appropriate time, a demand for a specific amount will be made to the at-fault party's insurance company to settle your claim based on the information and documentation we have provided and they should have obtained.
 Of course, prior to sending the demand for a specific amount, your attorney will obtain authority from you to demand a specific amount.
 This negotiation process is usually frustratingly slow because the insurance company is very slow to respond.

 The amount of time that a case remains in the pretrial phase is dependent upon the status of your medical treatment and the negotiations with the opposing party's insurance company.
 In the event that all negotiations with the opposing party's insurance company result in an impasse, your attorney will discuss with you whether your case should be transferred to the litigation/trial team.
-Although the litigation process can be lengthy and difficult, it may be necessary in order to protect your legal rights and ensure that you have been compensated fairly for the injuries and damages you have sustained.
+Although the litigation process can be lengthy and difficult, it may be necessary in order to protect your legal rights.